mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-18-oscp-journey.md

 title:  "My OSCP Journey and Thoughts"
 ---

-Hello, I see you have stumbled yet another OSCP war story.
 Back when I first decided to take the OSCP, I recall myself staying overnight to read as many post-exam experience as I could digest.
 Reading the many online blogs and posts provided a vague idea of what preparation I had to do, what the 800-pages course pdf entails and what the exam experience was like.
-Likewise, by documenting my personal journey and thoughts, I hope this post helps someone out there, preferably you.
+Likewise, by documenting my personal journey and thoughts, I hope this post helps someone out there.

 # Post Summary
 - [Background](/blogs/oscp-journey/#background)